WHAT IS THE MEDIAL COLLATERAL LIGAMENT?

 Your knee moves freely backwards and forwards; however the thought of it moving from side to side probably makes you cringe.
-This is because the knee joint has sturdy ligaments either side of it that prevent sideways movement and we instinctively know that a lot of force would be required to shift it in this direction.
+This is because the knee joint has sturdy ligaments either side of it that prevent sideways movement.
+Of course, we instinctively know that a lot of force would be required to shift it in this direction.

-The ligaments on either side of the knee are called the Medial Collateral Ligament (found on the inside the knee) and the Lateral Collateral Ligament (found on the outside the knee) and they each work to provide stability and restrict the knee’s movement into a sideways direction.
+The ligaments on either side of the knee are called the Medial Collateral Ligament (found on the inside the knee).
+The Lateral Collateral Ligament (found on the outside the knee) and they each work to provide stability and restrict the knee’s movement into a sideways direction.

 HOW DOES THIS INJURY OCCUR?